barlowm/VistA_Vuls/ReadMe.md

 ##Prep Software Installation:

-Make sure the following software is previously installed on the machine that will be running the code:
+Make sure the following software is previously installed on the machine that will be running the code (Note check [here](./Notes/SWInstall.md) for instructions on how to install the various pieces of software):

 Git (version 2.10 or greater)